SRombauts/UEPlasticPlugin/README.md

 #### Branches

-The plugin now offers full support for branches, including the ability to create, switch to and merge branches from within the Unreal Editor, reloading assets and the current level as appropriate.
+The plugin now offers full support for branches, with a new window to list and filter them, and the ability to create, switch to and merge branches from within the Unreal Editor, reloading assets and the current level as appropriate.

 To open it, use the "View Branches" menu item in the Revision Control menu, or click on the name of the current branch in the status bar.